rowdenw/rowdenw.github.io/_posts/2021-04-03-Profile-Agile-Consultants.md

 </table>

 In 2017 I took the [Global Leadership Profile (GLP)](https://www.gla.global/the-glp-overview/), a [sentence completion profile]({% post_url 2021-03-07-What-Is-Growing-Up %}).
 In 2018 the 13 full-time members of the consultant team–a dozen Agile coaches and one Agile coordinator–took the GLP as well.
 I debriefed the GLP for each member of the consultant team after estimating the rating using descriptions from [The Seven Levels of Leadership Development and Their Impact](https://www.gla.global/the-glp/levels-of-leadership-development/).
-My estimate matched the profile rating within a half-stage the vast majority of the time.[^9]
+My estimate matched the profile rating within one-third stage the vast majority of the time.[^9]

 <table>